wajidalikhan/NAAnaFW/README.md

 ##Finding files for trees:
 cd macros

-python treesFinder.py -f samples_HLTv1_muons.txt -s storage01.lcg.cscs.ch:8443/srm/managerv2 -o samples/mc/ -p /pnfs/lcg.cscs.ch/cms/trivcat/store/user/oiorio/ ttDM/samples/2016/Oct/ -V 2
+python treesFinder.py -g gfal -f samples_HLTv1_muons.txt -s storage01.lcg.cscs.ch:8443/srm/managerv2 -o samples/mc/ -p /pnfs/lcg.cscs.ch/cms/trivcat/store/user/oiorio/ttDM/trees/2016/Oct/ -o trees/mc/

+#NOTA BENE 1) CURRENTLY THIS DOES NOT WORK ON LXPLUS AND CMSSW_8_0_X BECAUSE OF MISSING lcg-ls COMMANDS!
+WILL NEED TO USE gfal!!!
+#NOTA EVEN MORE BENE: Unfortunately, gfal does not work on CMSSW_8_0_X, so you'll have to migrate to 81X to make this script work:
+#TO MAKE IT WORK PLEASE DO
+cd $HOME
+cmsrel CMSSW_8_1_0_pre12
+cd CMSSW_8_1_0_pre12/src
+cmsenv
+#END NOTA BENE

  # This one fetches recursively all directories in a path [option -p] in the storage element [option -s] looking for samples indicated in
  # a txt file [option -f], with some parsing options (veto  a word, look for a particular date etc. ).
  # The output are python files including the list of samples, as list of strings with the xrootd paths to all.